Concentration: Global, International, and Comparative Education

-HGSE consists of a faculty of the whole, and students can work with and take courses with faculty throughout HGSE and Harvard.
+Students will work closely with faculty associated with their area of study, but students can also work with and take courses with faculty throughout HGSE and Harvard.
 The faculty co-chairs for Global, International, and Comparative Education are below.
 View our faculty directory for a full list of HGSE faculty.

 Cohort and Community

 You will be joined in your concentration by a group of diverse professionals with backgrounds in global and comparative teaching, research, and policymaking.
 Outside of class, you and your GICE cohort will participate in workshops, seminars, and talks that will enrich the overall learning experience.
 You will find the learning community to be inspiring, as it provides a space for collective thinking and action, both during the master’s year and as you establish and grow your career.

 Tell us about yourself so that we can tailor our communication to best fit your interests and provide you with relevant information about our programs, events, and other opportunities to connect with us.